 The aptly named Shark Reef Aquarium is a massive indoor aquarium full of exotic sea creatures, including a fun piranha tank and an octopus.
 Of course, there were sharks.
 At the theater at.
 It’s a Cirque du Soleil show set to a story around Michael Jackson and his music.
 It’s is one of the most visually appealing shows I’ve ever seen.
 Combined with excellent music and a easy-to-follow story, it is quite literally a spectacle to behold.
 I’d go to Vegas just to see this show.
 It’s that good.

 Additionally, it is very kid friendly.
 Even if they don’t appreciate the music the theater of it all will keep even the most difficult kids entertained.
 It was the highlight of the entire Vegas trip.
 If, after all of that, you want some “me” time, then head to the Bathhouse Spa.
 An hour-long massage can be the thing that cures all of your ailments.
 Or, at the very least, it gets you away from the kids for a little bit.
 Send your spouse with them to the aquarium while you sneak to the spa.
 I won’t tell if you don’t.

 Las Vegas is more than just gambling and nightlife, and this recent trip solidified that in my eyes.
+You also don’t need to bring with you a huge amount of money to enjoy your trip to Las Vegas because there are a variety of things to do in Vegas for free.
 Not only does the community strongly care about sports, but they also care about a family-friendly fun atmosphere and welcome people of all kinds to come experience the hospitality.
 The Mandalay Bay resort in Las Vegas is attached to everything you need to spend days in Vegas and be entertained.
 You’ll leave relaxed, refreshed, and if you like to eat, full.